Backcountry: Use of the term "backcountry" in New Zealand and Australia

+Backcountry in Australia

 Backcountry is generally only used for mountainous areas where snow falls in Australia, whereas other remote areas are usually called "the bush" which can cover both national park areas and farming areas.

 Hazards

 The backcountry may contain many hazards including rough terrain, life-threatening weather, avalanches, and wild animals.
 In the United States, tragic accidents and dramatic backcountry rescues of stranded hikers, climbers, or skiers are a staple of news reporting.

 Some United States jurisdictions have discussed placing limits on human access to the backcountry during times of particular danger.